 Pay to Play

-In this video, a child is playing her favorite tablet game when she must face the temptations of in-game purchasing.
-Find out how much she is willing to pay to play by exploring concepts related to needs versus wants, decision making skills, media influences, and more!
+In this video, a child is playing their favorite tablet game when they must face the temptations of in-game purchasing.
+Find out how much they are willing to pay to play by exploring concepts related to needs versus wants, decision making skills, media influences, and more!